t-minshall/duck-coop-controller/readme.txt

     note: if step-9 fails, execute steps 8.1 - 8.3, then re-try step 9.
     8.1) edit crontab to comment out the first 2 added lines (create dc.sh, perform update/upgrade) & uncomment #3 (dpkg)
     8.2) reboot again, but only wait 5 minutes
-    8.3) edit crontab to comment out the dpkg line and un-comment the python line (this one I keeep for now) 9-experimental ...
+    8.3) edit crontab to comment out the dpkg line and un-comment the rpi-connect & python lines (this one I keep for now) 9-experimental ...
 	9.1) sudo apt install rpi-connect-lite
 	9.2) rpi-connect on